fr2019/lemma/README.md

 - **Kindle Previewer not found**: Install from [Amazon's website](https://www.amazon.com/gp/feature.html?docId=1000765261)
 - **Download freezes**: Use pre-downloaded data files from the repository
 - **Memory issues**: Use the `-l` option to build smaller test dictionaries first
+- **Part generation fails**: Ensure you have enough disk space for temporary files

 ## License